 TCW’s desire in purchasing this building is to retain its historic value and bring the building up to modern standards.
-It will be a long process and involves working closely with the City of Troy, the Ohio Historic Preservation Office, and many, many more.
+It will be a long process and involves working closely with the City of Troy, the Ohio Historic Preservation Office, the Ohio Finance Fund and many, many more.
 TCW recently received the first ever historic tax credit for our city through the State of Ohio Historical Preservation Fund for this project.
 To see the article on this project in Sunday’s Troy Daily News click here.
 To view the press release regarding the historic tax credits click here.
+This project has also been included in the State of Ohio Targets of Opportunity program.
+If funded it will be a $150,000 grant from the state.

 An important historic landmark on Troy's Public Square